 Creations By Laura Bakery & Café knows you want a cake for your special day that delivers on looks and flavors.
-Delight your guests and kick off your marriage on the sweetest note with one of our signature cakes.
-We've compiled this useful list of cake terminology so you can understand all of the options available to you!
+Delight your guests and kick off your celebration on the sweetest note with one of our signature cakes or desserts.
+We've compiled this useful list of cake and decorating terminology so you can understand all of the options available to you!
 Visit us today to learn more.

 Airbrushing: the process of using a small air pump and pressurized air to spray a fine mist of coloring, usually used for gradual shading.